 Tree to 20 m, 0.6 m dbh.
 Bark dark grey with prominent lenticels.
 Branchlets densely covered with long, curly, dark brown or rufous hairs.
-Leaves evergreen, leathery, 11–19 × 5–7 cm, obovate, upper surface glossy green and glabrous, lower surface pale green with scattered undulate or curly dark brown hairs, 9–19 secondary veins on each side of the midrib, margins entire, apex mucronate or acuminate; petiole 1.5–3.7 cm long and densely pubescent; stipules covered in dense, rusty tomentum, adnate to the petiole.
-Flowers terminal, creamy white and fragrant, peduncle curved outwards or pendulous; tepals nine, outer three leathery, oblong to ovate and 3.5–5.7 cm long, inner tepals fleshy, spathulate to obovate and 9–12 cm long; stamens red; gynoecium sessile with 48–71 carpels.
-Fruits 5–7 cm long, ovoid; ripe carpels tuberculate, with a short beak.
-Flowering May to June, fruiting August to September (China).
-Chen & Nooteboom 1993, Liu et al. 2004.
-Distribution CHINA: Fujian, Guangdong, Guangxi, Hunan, Yunnan.
-Habitat Mixed forest between 400 and 1200 m asl.
-USDA Hardiness Zone 8.
-Conservation status Not evaluated.
-Illustration Liu et al. 2004; NT493.
+Leaves evergreen, leathery.
+Leaf blade 12–25 × 4–8 cm, obovate; upper surface glossy green and glabrous; lower surface pale green with rusty brown hairs, especially on the midvein; 10–15 secondary veins on each side of the midrib; margins entire; base cuneate; apex acute or acuminate.
+Petiole 2–4 cm long and densely pubescent; stipules covered in dense, rusty tomentum; stipular scar narrowly triangular, ~⅓ as long as petiole.
+Flowers terminal, creamy white and fragrant, peduncle curved outwards or pendulous, 6–12 cm.
+Tepals nine; outer 3 leathery, oblong, 6.5–7.5 cm long; inner tepals fleshy, spathulate to obovate and 6–7 cm long.
+Stamens red; gynoecium sessile with 48–71 carpels.
+Fruits 5–7 cm long, ovoid; ripe carpels tuberculate, with a 2–3 mm beak.
+Flowering May–June, fruiting August–September (China).
+(Xia, Liu & Nooteboom 2008; Chen & Nooteboom 1993; Liu et al. 2004).

 Distribution China Fujian, Guangdong, Guangxi, Hunan

 Habitat Evergreen broad-leaved forests on acidic soil, 400–1200 m.